usaid-cs/yesterday-i-learned/js-javascript.md

 ```

 * `function abc()` in IE8 or above are declared twice, due to a bug in [hoisting and initialisation][github].
-* Youtube disables autoplay on mobile devices, even when `autoplay: 1`.
+* (2012 news?)
+Youtube disables autoplay on mobile devices, even when `autoplay: 1`.
 * Detecting document zoom level [is a piece of ass][stackoverflow 2].
 * In an [AngularJS][angularjs] controller definition, the variable name for the scope must be `$scope`.
 * `Object.defineProperty` creates immutable object constants.
 [Everything except IE8][mozilla] does it correctly.